connorvhennen/satelliteDataIdentification/README.md

 # satelliteDataIdentification
-This project tries to correctly identify objects in satellite images.
-The interesting conclusion is that there are far greater polygon count of trees in the satellite image data, but the percentage of area covered is dominated by crops.
+Given a training set of satellite images, coordinates, and the object types at those coordinates, this tries to correctly identify objects in satellite images based only on the images.
+Each class object is described in the form of polygons.